jf647/devops-docker-lightningtalk/README.md

 The Vagrantfile references four boxes:

 * build_docker, which takes the nightly Ubuntu 12.04 Vagrant Image, adds Chef, then uses Chef to turn the box into a Docker server
-* build_registry, which iterates upon build_docker to run a private Docker registry container
 * docker, which is the output of build_docker
+* build_registry, which iterates the docker box to produce a private docker registry server
 * registry, which is the output of build_registry

 You could take the Ubuntu image and manually tweak it in Virtualbox to your liking, then export it as a Vagrant box, but I wanted to showcase using devops techniques to rebuild the images at will.